-The billet manifolds that we supply should match the head very well in our own CNC ported cylinder heads but may require some port matching on a standard head.
+The fabricated type manifolds that we supply have been internally ported to be of a similar size to the manifold gasket.
+The new style billet manifolds should match the head very well in our own CNC ported cylinder heads but may require some port matching on a standard head.

 For best results you need to match the head inlet ports to the manifold to remove any rapid flow deviations or change in cross sectional area.